FlorianBuhl/lizard-linter/README.md

 The lizard tool itself is not part of this package.
 For details about lizard tool and how to install it please refer to https://github.com/terryyin/lizard.

-The lizard-linter package can be installed either by using the ATOM GUI or by:
+The lizard-linter package can be installed either by using the ATOM GUI go to Preferences > Install and search for `lizard-inter` or by:

 ```
 $ apm install lizard-linter